woogie0923/archiverse/README.md

 ### Ongoing (on-air) live recording

-Poll Weverse for currently live streams and record with N_m3u8DL-RE:
+Poll Weverse for currently live streams and record with **Streamlink** (then remux with FFmpeg).
+Subtitles after the fact can use N_m3u8DL-RE:

 ```bash
 python archiverse.py -c fromis9 --ongoing-live-monitor